centic9/github-version-statistics/README.md

 [![Gradle Status](https://gradleupdate.appspot.com/centic9/github-version-statistics/status.svg?branch=master)](https://gradleupdate.appspot.com/centic9/github-version-statistics/status)
 [![Release](https://img.shields.io/github/release/centic9/github-version-statistics.svg)](https://github.com/centic9/github-version-statistics/releases)

-A small application which uses the GitHub API to search for usages of a Java library and prepares some statistics about which versions are used how often.
+A small application which uses the [GitHub API](https://github.com/kohsuke/github-api) to search for usages of a Java library and prepares some statistics about which versions are used how often.

 Currently it looks for usages of [Apache POI](http://poi.apache.org/), but this can be adjusted by modifying the source slightly.

-#### Initial URL for looking at results
+#### Results for Apache POI

-The results of a daily run of the scan can be found at [https://centic9.github.io/github-version-statistics/](]https://centic9.github.io/github-version-statistics/).
+The results of a daily run of the scan for Apache POI can be found at [https://centic9.github.io/github-version-statistics/](]https://centic9.github.io/github-version-statistics/).

 #### Getting started